Look Who's Back: Publication

-Film rights were sold, as were foreign license rights.
-A feature film premiered in Germany on October 8, 2015, starring Oliver Masucci as Hitler and directed by David Wnendt.
-As a part of the movie's promotion campaign, Masucci was made to appear as Hitler in several German cities, including the filming locations of Brandenburg and Berlin, testing the public's reactions, including at least one appearance close to an National Democratic Party of Germany rally.
+Film rights were sold, as were foreign licence rights.
+A feature film premiered in Germany on 8 October, 2015, starring Oliver Masucci as Hitler and directed by David Wnendt.
+As a part of the film's promotion campaign, Masucci was made to appear as Hitler in several German cities, including the filming locations of Brandenburg and Berlin, testing the public's reactions, including at least one appearance close to an National Democratic Party of Germany rally.

+A BBC radio drama premiered five days earlier in that same year as part of their Reading Europe line, and starred David Threlfall as Hitler.

 Critical reception

 In The Jewish Daily Forward, Gavriel Rosenfeld described the novel as "slapstick" but with a "moral message".
-However, while acknowledging that Vermes's portrayal of Hitler as human rather than monster is intended to better explain Germany's embrace of Nazism, Rosenfeld also states that the novel risks "glamorizing what it means to condemn": readers can "laugh not merely at Hitler, but also with him."
+Although acknowledging that Vermes' portrayal of Hitler as human, rather than a monster, is intended to give a better explanation of Germany's embrace of Nazism, Rosenfeld also states that the novel risks "glamorizing what it means to condemn"; readers can "laugh not merely at Hitler, but also with him."

 In Süddeutsche Zeitung, Cornelia Fiedler posited that the book's success may be due less to its literary merits and more to the fact that its protagonist is Hitler.
-She stated that focusing on Hitler, "either as a comic figure or as the incarnation of evil", risks obscuring the historical facts.
-Fiedler described Vermes's assumption that readers would agree that Hitler deserved mockery as "surprisingly naive".
+She stated that focusing on Hitler "either as a comic figure or as the incarnation of evil" risks obscuring the historical facts.
+Fiedler described Vermes' assumption that readers would agree that Hitler deserved mockery as "surprisingly naive".